 04 of 06

 Crystal Pier isn’t one of the largest, one of the most modern, or one of the most convenient piers in California, but it is one of the top piers in the state.
 Why?
 Because of the number of fish caught and the possibility of good-quality fish.
 The pier is located on a long, sandy beach and has neither rocks nor reefs to attract fish; it is simply one of the best beaches to fish for sandy-shore species.
-Crystal Pier is known for fishing four species of fish: barred surfperch, walleye surfperch, shovelnose guitarfish and California halibut.
-The best feature of the pier, though, are the Crystal Pier Motel Cottages that are actually on the pier, making for a truly unique experience.
-The pier is open until sunset, 24 hours for motel guests.Continue to 5 of 6 below.
+Crystal Pier is known for fishing four species of fish: barred surfperch, walleye surfperch, shovelnose guitarfish, and California halibut.
+The most unique of the pier, though, are the Crystal Pier Hotel Cottages that are actually on the pier, making for a truly memorable experience.
+The pier is open to the general public until sunset but it is open 24 hours for hotel guests.Continue to 5 of 6 below.

 05 of 06